krixik-ai/krixik-docs/docs/system/file_system/list_method.md

 Listing by timestamp bookends is as straightforward as doing it by file system metadata.
 The following example only uses one type of bookend—`last_updated_start`—but all of them work the same way.

-Based on the output from the file we just processed and the output from the four earlier files, we'll choose a time/date that falls in the middle of all five `last_updated` timestamps:
+Based on the output from the file we just processed and the output from the three earlier files, we'll choose a time/date that falls in the middle of all five `last_updated` timestamps:

 ```python